DawidAntosz/7Segment_Display_Clock/README.md

 # Clock on 7-segment display LED
-Project of a watch built on seven-segment displays
+Project of a watch built on seven-segment displays using DS1307 serial RTC.

 ### Schematic first board - display